 Traditional fashion in the Kingdom of Saudi Arabia is characterised by its great diversity, reflecting the rich culture and diverse geographical and social environments of the Kingdom's five regions: the Western Region, the Eastern Region, the Southern Region, the Central Region, and the Northern Region.
 The diversity of fashion reflects the identity, culture, and social environment of each reg...
 Read More

 Since February 2022, the conflict in Ukraine has profoundly altered everyday life across the country.
 As the situation has continued, civilians have been required to adapt to prolonged uncertainty and disruption.
 Schools have moved underground, with classes held in basements or conducted online.
-Public and private buildings have been repurposed into rehabilitation centres, stabilisation points,...
+Public and private buildings have been repurposed into rehabilitation centres, stabilisation points, a...
 Read More

 A wandering in the streets of Athens, the city where I was born, raised, and as much as it hurts me, I stubbornly choose to live in and call my home.
 There is something deeply personal about these streets and each step taken, feels like a conversation with the city itself.
 Athens, gives you the feeling that you’re dealing with a living, breathing entity, constantly evolving and transforming. ...
 Read More